ulysses8791/ulysses8791.github.io/june2023abstracts.md

 **Desingularisation of sheaves and reduced Gromov--Witten invariants**

 Gromov--Witten (GW) invariants of genus g, with g greater than one, do not count curves of genus g in a given space: curves of lower genus also contribute to GW invariants.
-In genus one this problem was corrected by Vakil and Zinger, who defined more enumerative numbers called "reduced GW invariants".
+In genus one this problem was corrected by Vakil and Zinger, who defined more enumerative numbers called "reduced GW invariants."
 More recently Hu, Li and Niu gave a construction of reduced GW invariants in genus two.
 I will define reduced Gromov--Witten invariants in all genera.
 This is work with A. Cobos-Rabano, E. Mann and R. Picciotto.

 [back to top](#top)